nightscout/nightscout.github.io/docs/troubleshoot/atlas.md

 e) Paste it into a place where you can edit the text (i.e. a Word or a Notepad document).

 Edit your string so that you add the database user password after the database user info.
-You defined them during your MongoDB Atlas database creation, when you reached [this step](../../nightscout/new_user/#h-add-a-database-username-for-example-nightscout-and-a-database-password-in-the-example-below-soo5ecret-but-please-change-it).
+You defined them during your MongoDB Atlas database creation, when you reached [step **e)**](../../../vendors/mongodb/atlas/).

-Here’s an example of how the string is built up:
+Here’s an example of how the string is built up (`myFirstDatabase` might not show, this is normal):

 `mongodb+srv://` `nightscout` `:`**`<password>`**`@cluster0.xxxxx.mongodb.net/`**`myFirstDatabase`**`?retryWrites=true&w=majority`